grafana/metrictank/docs/clustering.md

 1) assure there is no primary running.
 Demote the primary to secondary if it's running.
 Make sure all the persistence messages made it through the clustering transport into the candidate.
 Synchronisation over the transport is usually near-instant so waiting a few seconds is usually fine.
 But if you want to be careful, assure that the primary stopped sending persistence messages (via the dashboard), and verify that the candidate caught up with the transport (by monitoring the consumption delay from the transport).

 2) pick a node that has `cluster.promotion_wait` at zero.
 This means the instance has been consuming data long enough to have full data for all the recent chunks that will have to be saved - assuming the primary was able to persist its older chunks to Cassandra.
-If that's not the case, just pick the instance that has been consuming data the longest or has a full working set in RAM (e.g. has been for longer than [`chunkspan * numchunks`](https://github.com/grafana/metrictank/blob/master/docs/config.md#data).  (note: when a metrictank process starts, it first does a few maintenance tasks before data consumption starts, such as filling its index when needed)
+If that's not the case, just pick the instance that has been consuming data the longest or has a full working set in RAM (e.g. has been for longer than [`chunkspan * numchunks`](https://github.com/grafana/metrictank/blob/master/docs/config.md#data).  (note: when a Grafana Metrictank process starts, it first does a few maintenance tasks before data consumption starts, such as filling its index when needed)
 The `cluster.promotion_wait` is automatically determined based on the largest chunkSpan (typically your coarsest aggregation) and the current time.
 From which an instance can derive when it's ready.

 3) open the Grafana dashboard and verify that the secondary is able to save chunks

-### Combining metrictank's horizontal scaling plus high availability.
+### Combining Grafana Metrictank's horizontal scaling plus high availability.

 If you use both the partitioning (for write load sharding) and replication (for fault tolerance) it is important that the replicas consume the same partitions, and hence, contain the same data.
 We call the "set of consumed shards" a shard group.